-The subject property has frontage on both MD 193 (A-16) and MD 450 (A-23), however, there is no direct access to MD 450 provided with this PPS.
+The subject property has frontage on both MD 193 (A-16) and MD 450 (A-23), however, there is no direct access to MD 450 proposed with this application.
 MD 450 is an historic road designated by the 1828 Levy Court Survey with an ultimate ROW width of 150-feet.
 MD 193 is a master-planned arterial roadway with an ultimate ROW width of 200 feet.
-The ultimate ROW widths for MD 193 and MD 450 are not identified on the PPS and shall be shown and labeled.
-The PPS shall also be revised to provide a dimension for the existing ROW widths for MD 193 and MD 450 from the road centerline to the property line.
+The ultimate ROW widths for MD 193 and MD 450 are not identified on the PPS and should be shown and labeled.
+The PPS should also be revised to provide a dimension for the existing ROW widths for MD 193 and MD 450 from the road centerline to the property line.